jsr6720/goodreads-csv-to-md/posts/2020-01-01-budoshoshinshu.md

 ## My Review 5/5

+### Date Read
+2020/01/01

+### Date Added
+2020/07/03

-Great collection of “ways of the warrior”.
+My Thoughts: Great collection of “ways of the warrior”.
 Since the book covers a period of time when much of Japan is peaceful very little is mentioned on strategy and war. <br/><br/>The book reads much like A wise mature self help book full of life lessons.
 Reading more than once if you too consider the way of the warrior.

 ---